- 1 cup uncooked rice

 - a few sprigs of cilantro

 Start by making rice according to package instructions.
+Note, cooking times will change depending on the type of rice.
 While rice cooks, prepare everything else.

 In a small blender combine all the ingredients for the Peanut Ginger Sauce.
 Blend until smooth and set aside.
-In a large cast iron skillet heat 1 tbsp of oil over medium heat.
-Cube tofu into 1/2" inch pieces.
+In a large nonstick skillet, heat 1 tablespoon of oil over medium heat.
+Cube tofu into ½" inch pieces.
 Once the oil is hot (it should sizzle when tofu hits the pan) add tofu and salt.
 Pan-fry for 5-7 minutes stirring frequently until tofu is golden brown on all sides.

 To serve, spoon rice in the bottoms of each bowl.
 Evenly divide the tofu and broccolini and top with extra sauce and topping of choice.
 Serve immediately.